-- A trunk port cannot be a secure port.

 - Trunk ports can be grouped into EtherChannel port groups, but all trunks in the group must have the same configuration.
 When a group is first created, all ports follow the parameters set for the first port to be added to the group.
-If you change the configuration of one of these parameters, the switch propagates the setting that you entered to all ports in the group:

-- allowed-VLAN list

-- STP port priority for each VLAN

-- STP Port Fast setting

-- trunk status (If one port in a port group ceases to be a trunk, all ports cease to be trunks.)

-- If you try to enable 802.1X on a trunk port, an error message appears, and 802.1X is not enabled.
-If you try to change the mode of an 802.1X-enabled port to trunk, the port mode is not changed.

-- A port in dynamic mode can negotiate with its neighbor to become a trunk port.
-If you try to enable 802.1X on a dynamic port, an error message appears, and 802.1X is not enabled.
-If you try to change the mode of an 802.1X-enabled port to dynamic, the port mode is not changed. - Protected ports are supported on 802.1Q trunks.
+If you change the configuration of one of these parameters, the switch propagates that setting to all ports in the group: - allowed-VLAN list - STP port priority for each VLAN - STP Port Fast setting - trunk status (If one port in a port group ceases to be a trunk, all ports cease to be trunks.) - If you try to enable IEEE 802.1X on a trunk port, an error message appears, and IEEE 802.1X is not enabled.
+If you try to change the mode of an IEEE 802.1X-enabled port to trunk, the port mode is not changed. - A port in dynamic mode can negotiate with its neighbor to become a trunk port.
+If you try to enable IEEE 802.1X on a dynamic port, an error message appears, and IEEE 802.1X is not enabled.
+If you try to change the mode of an IEEE 802.1X-enabled port to dynamic, the port mode is not changed. - Protected ports are supported on IEEE 802.1Q trunks.